 It's about what you've built if it goes.

-For the regulatory background on TikTok's current US legal structure, see our full channel brief.
-From an operating model perspective, the question isn't "will TikTok get banned" — it's "if TikTok is disrupted, how quickly can we adjust our business?"
+For the regulatory background on TikTok's current US legal structure, read is TikTok Shop safe in 2026.
+From an operating model perspective, the question is not whether TikTok gets banned.
+The question is: if TikTok is disrupted, how quickly can you adjust your business?

 The portfolio rule: treat TikTok Shop the same way you'd treat any single channel in a diversified media mix.
-It can be your fastest-growing channel, your highest-volume channel, your most exciting channel — without becoming the channel whose disruption would threaten the business.
+That logic, why your channel mix is your strategy, decides how much weight any one channel should carry.
+It can be your fastest-growing channel, your highest-volume channel, your most exciting channel, without becoming the channel whose disruption would threaten the business.
 If TikTok Shop exceeds 30% of your total revenue, build and maintain a 90-day contingency plan.
 What do you do with the inventory?
 Which channels absorb the redirected spend?
 Where does the email acquisition come from instead?

 The 90-day optimization